catpea/catpea-project/database/furkies-purrkies/poem-1146/index.md

 There are many standard platforms, but they never match what you need exactly, so you are challenged to learn how to build custom platforms.

-In the beginning you explore the language, then database workflows, then start building your first API platforms, followed by the User Interface…
+In the beginning you explore the language, then database work-flows, then start building your first API platforms, followed by the User Interface…

 And finally, come to the point, where you program something you invented,